 How to I prepare for the first day of class?

-Prior to starting at the Skill Distillery, based on your background, you will be required to complete up to 40-60 hours of pre-class assignments to ensure that everyone is up to speed by the first day.
+Prior to starting at Skill Distillery you will be required to complete to 40-60 hours of pre-class assignments to ensure that you are up to speed on some basics before the first day of class.

 What is the class format?